snoweye/pbdZMQ/README.md

 The basic idea is that you need a server R process, and a separate client R process.
 For demonstration/simplicity, assume they are both running on the same machine.
+The server we describe here is very basic.
+You can see a more detailed example in the pbdZMQ package vignette.

 #### Setting Up The Server

-Run the following
+Save the following as, say, `server.r` and run it in batch by running `Rscript server.r` from a terminal.

 ```r
 library(pbdZMQ)